Maximum Results. Zero Impact.

 Experience the Benefits

-Deep water running is done in the deep end of a pool, therefore there is no impact because there isn’t any land weight.
+Fluid Running is done in the deep end of a pool, therefore there is no impact because there isn’t any land weight.
 This significantly reduces the stress on joints, allowing people who are injured or suffer from joint or muscular pain to get the benefits of running without the stress of land impact.
 Land running ground force is 3 times your actual body weight.
 For example, a 150 lb. runner strikes the ground with a force of 450 lbs., which can (and usually does) result in injury over time.

-Not only does running in water allow you to continue working out, it also helps speed up recovery times.
+Not only does running in the deep water allow you to continue working out, it also helps speed up recovery times.
 Water pressure decreases swelling to injuries, flushes out metabolic waste, and increases blood flow by 30%, all of which lead to quicker recovery from joint and muscle injuries.

 A Better Workout